openlibhums/memory-alpha/content/support/accounts-and-roles/janeway-roles-and-permissions.md

 ### Editor permission

-Editors have control of:
+Editors have permissions that allow:

-- Enrolled Users (users who have a role in your journal)
-- Enrolling Users (giving users a role in your journal)
-- Journal Roles (viewing users with a given role)
+- Managing roles within their journal.
+- Viewing and editing the account activation status of journal users.
+- Editing basic account information on behalf of journal users.
+- Viewing a user's history (review/editorial/proofing etc. assignments).
+  - The user history page also displays emails sent directly to the user - excluding 'automated' emails such as reminders, notifications and invitations.

 ### Staff permission
-The ‘Staff’ permission should only be given to Journal Managers/Publishers and can only be assigned by other users with the Staff permission.
+The ‘Staff’ permission should only be given to Journal Managers/Publishers and can only be assigned by other users with the Admin and/or Superuser permission.
 Staff have additional controls for:

-- Inactive Users (users who have not activated their accounts)
-- Authenticated Users (lists users with active sessions)
+- The same controls as editors, but for all the journals belonging to the press.
-- Merge Users (available at the press level)
+- Merging duplicate user accounts (available at the press level).

 ### Superusers permission
 - ‘Superuser’ will assign a user all roles across the system.